Class-Prototype Conditional Diffusion Model with Gradient Projection for Continual Learning: Experiments

 \subsection{Ablation Study}

-\paragraph{Catastrophic Forgetting comparison in DMs.} Figure \ref{fig:cf_of_cpdm} presents the generated images from the CIFAR-100 dataset experiment ($NC=5$), focusing on the initial task.
-The comparison of our CPDM and DDGR methods highlights a substantial issue.
-DDGR faces severe challenges with generation catastrophic forgetting, as seen in the later tasks where its generated images become increasingly blurry and difficult to recognize.
-In contrast, our CPDM effectively maintains key object features, demonstrating a more efficient approach to mitigating generation catastrophic forgetting.
-This is evident in the clarity and recognizability of the images generated by CPDM, even in successive tasks.
+\paragraph{Forgetting comparison in DMs.} Although DDGR demonstrates an effective ability to preserve sample quality across numerous tasks in CIR settings, it cannot maintain this performance in CI settings, where each class's real data appears only once across tasks.
+Figure \ref{fig:cf_of_GPPDM} clearly shows that DDGR faces severe generation catastrophic forgetting, as seen in later tasks where its generated images become increasingly blurry and difficult to recognize.
+In contrast, our GPPDM effectively maintains key object features, demonstrating a more efficient approach to mitigating generational catastrophic forgetting.
+This is evident in the clarity and recognizability of the images generated by GPPDM, even in successive tasks.
+Figure \ref{fig:compare} provides a more detailed look at the gaps across tasks in some metrics regarding image quality as well as the performance differences they bring.
+The gaps are computed as the differences in the results of DDGR and two variants of our GPPDM.
+Data belonging to task 1 and task 2 are selected to evaluate sample quality (FID between synthetic and real data, and IS of synthetic data).
+Dashed lines and triangles are used to describe for data task 1, dotted lines and circles are used for data task 2.

-\paragraph{Learning Class-Prototype.} In Figure \ref{fig:learn_class_prototype}, we present the class-prototypes (on the right) corresponding to the initially most confident images (on the left).
-Interestingly, the learned class-prototypes appear to emphasize and concentrate more on the foregrounds/objects of the initial images.
-This focus on foreground information is undoubtedly beneficial for guiding our CPDM to retain the class-concept information in subsequent tasks.
+\paragraph{Learning Class-Prototypes.}Figure \ref{fig:learn_class_prototype} presents the class-prototypes achieved after training.
+Notably, these prototypes tend to emphasize and focus more intensely on the objects present in the initial images.
+Such a concentration on object-specific information is clearly advantageous, guiding our GPPDM to preserve class-concept information effectively in subsequent tasks.

-\paragraph{Analysis of Class-Prototype Initialization.} In the CIFAR-100 ($NC=5$) experiment using the AlexNet model, we examine the various initializations of the class-prototypes.
-In addition to the original initialization, given $y^t_{i} \in \mathcal{Y}^t$, three alternative ones are also investigated as follows: \begin{itemize} \item Most confident initialization (as presented in Section \ref{sec:our_proposed_approach:class-prototype-conditional-dm-with-gr}).